eligneri/Compiler/README.txt

 To test the symbol table, uncomment and run the third section of the main method in CompilerTest.
 This will load 6 values into the table and then dump the stack.

 To test semantic actions, run main method in CompilerTest.
+NOTE: I tested all provided sample files and ran into problems with file 6.
+I think the sample files take advantage of actions we haven't implemented yet as there was a "bge" TVI code and nowhere in the specifications does bge get generated.
+If you would like to test error handling, uncomment lines in phase2-1_ns.vas.txt

+11/2/18
+-Added Semantic Actions for basic expressions

 10/26/18
 -Began implementing semantic actions